-Ganaxolone, our lead clinical stage drug candidate, brings a new GABAA receptor modulating mechanism and an extensive safety database with exhibited antiepileptic (anti-seizure) and anxiolytic (anti-anxiety) activity.
+Ganaxolone, our lead clinical stage drug candidate, brings a new GABAA receptor modulating mechanism and an extensive safety database with exhibited antiepileptic (anti-seizure), anxiolytic (anti-anxiety), and anti-depressive activity.

 Our goal is to maximize the value of ganaxolone as a first-in-class innovative neuropsychiatric therapy with a portfolio of diversified indications to treat drug-resistant seizures and neuropsychiatric disorders.

 Ganaxolone has been studied in more than 1,600 subjects, both pediatric and adult, at therapeutically relevant dose levels and treatment regimens for up to two years.
 In these studies, ganaxolone was generally safe and well tolerated, with the most commonly reported adverse events of somnolence, dizziness, and fatigue.

 Ganaxolone has been studied in more than 1,600 subjects, both pediatric and adult

 While allopregnanolone’s GABAA modulatory activity is well documented, allopregnanolone has the potential to convert back to its metabolic precursor, progesterone, which could lead to hormonal side effects.
 Ganaxolone has been designed with an added methyl group that prevents back conversion to an active steroid, which unlocks ganaxolone’s potential for chronic use.
 In preclinical studies, ganaxolone exhibited potency and efficacy comparable to allopregnanolone.